 These are moist cloths that will polish all types of metals including steel, brass, gold, stainless steel, copper, aluminum, and more.
 The best part is that they are reusable.
 They have a pleasant smell of vanilla and will leave an anti-tarnish finish to the polished parts of your watch.

 Using the cloths is easy.
 Simply take a cloth and start rubbing it carefully back and forth on the watch.
 If you have deeper scratches, you may want to apply more pressure or rub for a longer period of time.
 Wipe off the residue and see if you are satisfied with the results.
 If you haven’t got rid of all scratches, you can polish another round.
 Just make sure that you do not come in contact with any of the brushed parts of the watch.
 If necessary, put tape on the brushed parts so you don’t accidentally polish them with the cloth.

 Eternal polishing cloths

 Another polishing cloth you can use is Eternal polishing cloths.
 These have the same approach to polishing as Cape Cod.
 The cloths utilize a proprietary nano-polish formula to remove tarnish, wear, and minor scratches, and polish to a beautiful, deep, and long-lasting shine.

 The cloths clean, polish, protect, and shines jewelry and watches.

 Connoisseur watch polishing cloths

 The third watch polishing cloths you can use are from the brand Connoisseur.
-These cloths clean and polishes all watches.
-It is easy to use and provides a high luster anti-tarnish finish.
+These cloths clean and polish all watches.
+It is easy to use and provides a high-luster anti-tarnish finish.
 It can be used on gold, platinum, silver, or steel.
 It is a bit different from the other cloths in the sense that you use the inner cloth to remove dirt and tarnish from your watch, and then use the outer cloth to buff and polish your watch to a high luster.